yangemuelab/yangemuelab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!"  # Leave empty to use custom header
+title: "Welcome to EMUE Lab!"  # Leave empty to use custom header
 author_profile: true
 redirect_from:
   - /about/